KINGMAA/Image-Processing-Techniques/README.md

 Whether you're a student, researcher, or developer, this resource will help you understand and apply key image processing methods efficiently.

-## 1. Averaging Filter
+## 1. Huffman Coding
-- **Description:** Blurs the image by averaging pixel values in a defined kernel window.
-Reduces noise but may lose sharpness.
+- **Description:** Huffman coding is a lossless data compression algorithm that assigns variable-length codes to input characters, with shorter codes for more frequently occurring characters.
+It builds an optimal prefix tree (Huffman Tree) for efficient encoding.
-- **Best For:** Smoothing and noise reduction in low-detail regions.
+- **Best For:** Reducing file sizes for text, images, and audio files without losing data quality.

 ## 2. Gaussian Smoothing Filter
 - **Description:** Uses a Gaussian kernel for smoothing, giving more weight to central pixels for better noise reduction.